Attachment Wounds and Relational Trauma

 What Are Attachment Wounds?

-What matters is how your system adapted.
+• What matters is how your nervous system learned to cope with those experiences (Bowlby, 1988).

 Relational Trauma Isn’t Always Obvious